 When you take your 7-week-old baby for the routine check-up, your doctor may carry out the following steps:

 - Check your baby’s head and his fontanel.

 - Test his ears to see how your baby responds to the sound and also to check for infections.

 - Check your baby’s eyes for blocked tear ducts or to see if there is any congenital eye problem.

 - Your doctor will check your baby’s mouth for thrush or any other infections in the mouth.

 - Your doctor will examine your baby’s heart and lungs to check for any abnormality in the breathing or the heart.

 - Check your baby’s genitals for any rash or infection.

 - Examine your baby’s stomach to check any enlarged organs or symptoms of a hernia.

 - Move your baby’s legs and hip joints to check flexibility.

 Games and Activities for 7-Week-Old Babies

 Your 7-week-old baby has a better hand and eye coordination and also responds well to the noises around him.
 You can engage him in various games and activities to help develop his fine motor skills, listening skills, cognitive skills and various other skills.
 Following are some games and activities that you can indulge your baby in at this age:

 - Wiggling a rattle toy – to help his listening skills.

 - Singing to your baby – to help his language and listening skills.

 - Massaging your baby – for better bonding and body awareness.

 - Reading to your baby – for a better understanding of language and cognitive development.

 - Giving your baby vibrant and colourful toys to play with – for improving his sensory skills.

 These are some of the activities that you may engage your baby in when he turns 7 weeks old.

 [Also Read: 1 Month Old Baby Games and Activities]

 - Your baby doesn’t respond or react to loud noises.

 - Your baby is not alert at hearing various sounds.

 - Your baby is unable to lift up his head while lying down.

-- Your baby does not recognise his parents or the people he sees on a daily basis.
+- Your baby does not recognise you, your spouse or the people he sees on a daily basis.